zachleat/zachleat.com/web/_posts/2021-10-14-lighthouse-deception.md

 There has been [some discussion](https://github.com/GoogleChrome/lighthouse/issues/9379) about [adding a visual indicator](https://github.com/GoogleChrome/lighthouse/issues/8178) to make the mode more obvious, which would help greatly!

 _Some more [related  Patrick Hulce discussion on Twitter](https://twitter.com/zachleat/status/1286345175149826052)._

+I feel as though I should also mention—in a perfect world—if a web benchmark were to start from scratch with a new Lighthouse, the slow hardware simulation, network throttling, viewport size testing should be built into a single mode.
+I’d love it if the next version of Lighthouse ran Mobile mode, then Desktop mode, and displayed both scores together or combined them somehow.
+Get rid of the separation and it would clear up a bunch of the confusion in a very clean way.

 ## Lab Data versus Field Data